Nobel.PJamal.com - Nobel Week Annual Celebrations

-Every year the first week of October is an exciting time to celebrate those who are recognized to have contributed the most "to the benefit of mankind".
-Nobel prizes matter because they recognize the best of the best, and those who subjectively made incredible contributions to society.
+Every year the first Monday of October is an exciting time to celebrate those who are recognized to have contributed the most "to the benefit of mankind".
+Nobel prizes matter because they recognize the best of the best, and those who subjectively made incredible contributions to society along with $1M cash prizes.
 The most famous Nobel Prize winners you might recognize are listed here.
-Let them always inspire you to be your very best as a global citizen
+Let them always inspire you to be your very best as a global citizen.
+Take a moment to review last year’s winners as we eagerly await the new winners and the rationale behind this prestigious award.
+Nobel Prize website also included helpful resources for all learners!

 Why do Nobel Prizes matter?
 Watch below -